vasx222/bpc-classes/README.md

-Project was created as part of the studying Spring
+Project was created as part of the studying Spring<br/>
-To run the application start main method from SpringPrimeFacesApplication class
+To run the application start main method from SpringPrimeFacesApplication class<br/>

 It's planned to add:
 1. Spring ORM